Actions

 "Okay", Dan Heng let out deep breath, "Thank you... for comforting me I mean.
 I don't know why you did it, but thank you."

-"I think I still need a bit to gather my thoughts, you don't have to stay here."
+"I think...
+I still need a bit to gather myself, you... don't have to stay here."

-"I don't have anything else to do anyway.", he thought for a moment, "Except if you want me to leave?"
+"I don't have anything else to do anyway", he paused, then added, "Except if you want me to leave?"

 "Okay."

-He let out a chuckle, when he felt the others tails wrap around his torso again.
+He chuckled again, when he felt a tail wrap around his torso once more.